marvinLaubenstein/udacity-react-my_reads/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 This project is my variant of the My Reads project created for Udacity's React course.
-It is a simple book shelf management system with its own bookshelf and a possibility to integrate books from a provided API.
+It is a simple bookshelf management system with its own bookshelf and a possibility to integrate books from a provided API.

 ## Installation